ulahello/chacha-porth/README.md

 [Porth](https://gitlab.com/tsoding/porth), mostly as an experiment in the language.
 Its output is correct according to [the tests](./src/test.porth), but it should **NOT** be used for secure applications.
 I'm not a cryptography or security expert.
-I would recommend using it for random number generation.
+This library is suitable for random number generation.